climateclock/cclock/README.md

 If you are on MacOS or Linux, the utility `tools/serial` will do this for you.
 The session will be continuously logged to `screenlog.0`.
+If the serial console does not appear, download and install the driver for your operating system from https://ftdichip.com/drivers/vcp-drivers/.

 `print` statements in the code will print to this serial console.
 You can also press Ctrl-C in the console to stop the running program,